Route 66 in Kansas title

 Start Route 66 in Galena, Kansas

-Begin your Kansas Route 66 journey in Galena.
-Early settlers picked up chunks of galena lead ore, which gave the city its name.
-East of Galena, Hell’s Half Acre wears mining scars.
-The plentiful ore drew thousands of miners.
-Vice and crime followed.
+Mining began after early settlers picked up chunks of galena lead ore, which gave the city its name.
 One madam, Ma Steffleback, robbed and murdered numerous victims.

 Please sign up for our newsletter.